mason-sp/weather-app/README.md

 # weather-app
 In order for the weather app to work, copy and paste an API key from https://openweathermap.org/ you'll need to create an account for a key, which is free.
-Then copy and paste the key into script.js on the second line where it says "INSERT_API_KEY"
+Then copy and paste the key into script.js on the second line where it says "INSERT_API_KEY" Then search for any city and it will show you the weather.